walterpg/google-drive-sync/docs/navissue.md

 * [How to enable JavaScript in your browser](https://enable-javascript.com/)

 Because browsers evolve quickly, the instructions above may become outdated.
-Below are some Google search links which may be helpful in finding current information for [some major browsers](https://en.wikipedia.org/wiki/Usage_share_of_web_browsers#Summary_tables).
+Below are some search links which may be helpful in finding current information for [some major browsers](https://en.wikipedia.org/wiki/Usage_share_of_web_browsers#Summary_tables).